aliyun/terraform-provider-alicloud/website/docs/index.html.markdown

 Nested `endpoints` block supports the following:

+**NOTE:** Due to certain API restrictions, the endpoints pointing to the area should be consistent with the `region_id`.

 * `ecs` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
 It's typically used to connect to custom ECS endpoints.

 * `rds` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
 It's typically used to connect to custom RDS endpoints.